All Butter Pie Crust

 • Sea Salt.
 I always recommend baking with pure sea salt.
 If you have iodized table salt, you may need to decrease the amount of salt.

-• Egg Wash. this is totally optional!
+• Egg Wash. this is optional.
 Heavy cream can also be used in place of eggs, or a 1:1 mixture of the two.

-Cut the butter into chunks (as pictured below) and put them in the freezer for 20-60 minutes.
-It’s also helpful to measure out a little less than 1/2 cup of water and put a few ice cubes in it so that it gets nice and cold!
+Cut the butter into chunks and put them in the freezer for 20-60 minutes before making the crust.
+Measure out one cup of cold water and put ice cubes in it, then use ยฝ cup in the recipe.

 front view of a piece of pie with a double crust Butter Pie Crust

-Lets walk through the process of making a pie crust step-by-step, and don’t forget to watch the video.
+I will show you how to make a pie crust, step-by-step, and don’t forget to watch the video.

-First, place all the dry ingredients in the container of a food processor fitted with the “S” blade.
-Pulse to combine (about 5-10 seconds)
+Begin by placing the dry ingredients in the container of a food processor fitted with the “S” blade.
+Pulse to combine (about 5-10 seconds).

-two overhead photos showing How to Make Pie Crust in a food processor
+How to Make a Butter Pie Crust - dry ingredients in a food processor

 Both methods work well, and the benefit of both is that homemade pie crust is worlds tastier than anything you can buy in a store!